-Jeremy Webb is Professor of Microbiology at the University of Southampton.
+Jeremy Webb is a Professor of Microbiology at the University of Southampton.
 His work focuses on the adaptive biology, antimicrobial resistance, evolution, and molecular genetics of biofilms and polymicrobial communities.
-His work includes discoveries in the regulation and control of biofilm dispersal, which are now being exploited for therapeutic applications in Cystic Fibrosis, including the first human clinical trial for a biofilm-targeted therapeutic.
+His work includes investigation of the regulation and control of biofilm dispersal, which are now being exploited for therapeutic applications in cystic fibrosis, including the first human clinical trial for a biofilm-targeted therapeutic.
 Current research also seeks to identify genes that undergo adaptive evolution during bacterial biofilm development.

 Professor Miguel Cámara

 Miguel Cámara is a Professor of Molecular Microbiology in the School of Life Sciences at the University of Nottingham.
-He sits on the UK Cystic Trust Research Grants Review Committee and the Cystic Fibrosis Syndicate Steering Committee.
+He sits on the Cystic Fibrosis Trust Research Grants Review Committee and the Cystic Fibrosis Syndicate Steering Committee.
 He has also coordinated several international antimicrobial drug discovery programs.
 The core of his work has focused on the discovery of novel antimicrobial targets, studying quorum sensing (QS)-mediated signalling mechanisms and their control of virulence and biofilm formation and the identification of new biomarkers of infection.
 In collaboration with other researchers and industrial partners he is working on new drug delivery systems which can increase the penetration of compounds into biofilms and their uptake by bacteria.

 Professor Rasmita Raval

 Rasmita Raval is a Professor in the Department of Chemistry, the Director of the Surface Science Research Centre and the Open Innovation Hub for Antimicrobial Surfaces at the University of Liverpool.
 Her research includes rational design of functional surfaces and bio-interfaces.
-There is strong emphasis on multi- and inter-disciplinarity; research group expertise spans surface science, smart materials design, nanoscience, advanced analytical tools, metrology, imaging (from single atoms to cells), allied with microbiological and ‘omic approaches.
+There is strong emphasis on multi and inter-disciplinarity and her research group’s expertise spans surface science, smart materials design, nanoscience, advanced analytical tools, metrology, imaging (from single atoms to cells), allied with microbiological and ‘omic approaches.
 This experimental effort is combined with modelling to yield detailed insights into molecular and biological responses and behaviour at surfaces and to establish structure-property relationships.